jlhapp/Basic_Mapping/README.md

 #How to use this repository
   1. If you are a Duke University user, [click here and follow the instructions in the pdf file] [22].
 All other users can view the scripts and the readme file.
   2. This repostiory is intedned for new R and GIS users.
+  3. Scroll through the readme file or click on a section you are interested in within the Table of Contents to read a description of the scripts.

 #Table of Contents:
   1. [Basic Mapping][42]